 Chanel reportedly believed in the healing power of crystal and seamlessly integrated it into her space.

-As a proud Leo, Coco Chanel adorned her dining room table with gold lions—the zodiac sign's symbol.
+As a proud Leo, Coco Chanel adorned her dining room table with gold lions—her zodiac sign's symbol.

-Chanel designed this suede couch—a stark departure from the silk and velvet normally used during that time period—herself.
+Chanel designed this suede couch herself—a stark departure from the silk and velvet normally used during that time period.

 Her living room reportedly hosted many iconic guests including Elizabeth Taylor and Pablo Picasso.